- October 12, 1906

 Engineer who drives both motorcycles and cars

-He was born on 12th of October 1906 in Albano Laziale, near the city of Rome.
+He was born on October 12, 1906 in Albano Laziale, near Rome.
 As a student, he was a successful sportsman, especially in rowing and was part of the eight men crew which won European Championship in 1928.
 However, since his teenage years, he was a huge fan of motorcycles and over the year won many races in Italy.
 At the same time, Taruffi earned a degree in engineering what helped him a lot during racing career.

 He also entered many cars events and was pretty successful but motorcycles were his first choice.
 Driving a Norton, Piero won 1932 European Championship in the 500cc class and five years later he set motorcycle speed record at 279.5 km/h.
 In a meantime, he survived a huge crash during the race in Tripoli.
 Driving a Maserati V.5, Taruffi slid off the road and was ejected from the car.
 His left hand was so badly injured that after recovery he barely could tie a knot but could hold the steering wheel.